tdegeus/cppmat/docs/tensor.rst

 .. note:: **Tip**

-  The following notation can be shortened to:
+  The notation can be shortened to:

   .. code-block:: cpp